top of page

 Or they may respectfully walk away before deeper commitments are made.

-The Marriage Mates™ book is a step-by-step guide from “Yes, I’m Single” to “I Do.”
+The Book — the complete framework, from “Yes, I’m Single” to “I Do.”

 Because the goal is not simply finding someone to marry.